- 1 Best Component Speakers: Extensive 6.5 Inch Audio Speaker Review

 The last set of speakers he owned were the Focal MB Quarts 216’s and compared to these, he said the Focals sounded a lot more harsh than the Image Dynamics XS speakers.
 The Image Dynamics are much smoother and provide a great balance of lows and highs, without being very harsh on the ears.

-I really recommend you check these out if you are looking for flexibility, durability and great sound.
+I really recommend you check these out if you are looking for flexibility, durability and great audio.
 These speakers are also quite affordable as well.

 Will the Image Dynamics XS 6.5’s work for you?
 Find the info about if these are right for your setup: